ififfy/flipflip/docs/config.md

 * You should see a Success! message

 #### Instagram
 In order to use Instagram Profiles as sources, you'll need to provide your username and password.
+Click the `Check Instagram Login` button to confirm your credentials worked.
 FlipFlip does not store any user information or make changes to your account.
 Your login information is stored locally on your computer and is never shared with anyone or sent to any server (besides Instagram, obviously).

 ## Backup
 Backup your FlipFlip data or restore from a previous backup.